yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 ## Citiation

-If you make use of this material please cite the relating publication:
+If you make use of this material please cite the relating publication, in which this issue is described in detail:

 **_Fröhlich, Y., Grund, M. & Ritter, J. R. R. (202x)_**.
 On the effects of wrongly aligned seismogram components for shear wave splitting analysis.